Trusted WordPress tutorials, when you need them most.

 With that done, there will be a GitHub thread where you can follow the discussion and development of your suggested feature.

 We hope this article helped you learn how to make new feature suggestions for WordPress.
-You may also want to check out our guide on why WordPress is free and how to make a living with WordPress.
+If you found this helpful, you may also want to check out our guides on:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.